locallyoptimistic/LocallyOptimistic/content/post/the-blacker-the-box.md

 Remember: all models are wrong, but some models are useful.
 When you are doing Data Science, make sure you are using the right tool for the job.

 Sometimes it seems like ML practitioners and statisticians are warring tribes who do not understand why the other side uses techniques that are so clearly flawed[^6].
-Really, as a discipline, we need to get better at recognizing the pros and cons of different approaches, and applying them judiciously to the problems we face.
+Really, as a discipline, we need to get better at recognizing the pros and cons of different approaches, and applying them judiciously to the problems we face (and combining approaches when that makes the most sense).

 [^1]: "Correctness" could be True or False for binary predictions or some other quantification of error for regression-type problems.